pingcap/tispark/docs/datasource_api_userguide.md

 TiSpark's common options can also be passed in, e.g. `spark.tispark.plan.allow_agg_pushdown`, `spark.tispark.plan.allow_index_read`, etc.

 ## TiDB Version and Configuration for Write
-TiDB's version should >= 3.0 and make sure that the following config is correctly set.
+TiDB's version should >= 3.0 and make sure that the following tidb's configs are correctly set.

 ```
 # enable-table-lock is used to control table lock feature.
-Default is false, indicate the table lock feature is disabled.
+The default value is false, indicating the table lock feature is disabled.
 enable-table-lock: true

 # delay-clean-table-lock is used to control whether delayed-release the table lock in the abnormal situation.
 (Milliseconds)